 Roughly half of all smartphone owners are expected to use proximity mobile payments by 2025.

-The value of the proximity mobile payment market in the US is expected to be close to $700 billion in 2023.
+The value of the proximity mobile payment market in the US was an estimated $700 billion in 2023.

 Big tech companies are already taking full advantage of this, as Apple Pay now has close to 50 million users that use its proximity mobile payment feature.